Visa Conditions During your Studies

 If you fail one or more modules, the International Support and Compliance team is the only department in the university who can provide immigration advice and should be the first point of contact to discuss the potential implications if you cannot complete your course as planned.
 School staff will be able to help you with regards to options and each option may affect your Student visa so please make sure you seek advice as soon as you know you have failed a module.

-Attempts: academic regulations state that the maximum number of attempts at an assessment/module is four.
-In some cases you may be required to retake the module with attendance at a cost, in this case, you will need to study the module again from the beginning and are not only resitting an assessment.
-The fourth or final attempt would normally be on an assessment only basis which means the university will withdraw sponsorship of your visa if you don’t have engagement requirements.
+Attempts: academic regulations state that if you fail a module's first attempt, you are able to try again in the re-assessment period with a capped grade.
+If you fail the reassessment you may be able to retake the module again.
+This retake means you will have to pay for the module again and your attendance will be monitored.
+In this case, you are studying the module again from the beginning and are not only resitting an assessment.
+If you fail the module again, you will be given a final re-assessment attempt, again with a capped grade.
+This fourth and final attempt would normally be on an assessment only basis which means the university may withdraw sponsorship of your visa if you don’t have engagement requirements.

 Reassessment period: there is one reassessment period according to the university key dates which falls in July.